evanwill/workshop-template-b/README.md

 This repo is the demo skeleton.
 The [site](https://evanwill.github.io/workshop-template-b/) demonstrates the output on gh-pages, and the content pages serve as examples.

-To get started:
+Overview:

-1. fork or import the repo on GitHub.
+1. Fork or import the [repository](https://github.com/evanwill/workshop-template-b) on GitHub.
-2. clone to your local machine
+2. Clone to your local machine, or work on the GitHub web interface to edit files.
-3. edit the `_config.yml` with your info.
+3. Edit the `_config.yml` with your info.
-4. edit the content pages in markdown (found in the `_sections` folder).
+4. Edit the content pages in markdown (found in the "content" folder).
+5. Add images to the "images" folder.
-5. push to GitHub
+5. Push to GitHub (or commit on the web interface).
-6. in your repo's settings, activate gh-pages, using master branch
+6. In your repo's settings, activate gh-pages, using master branch.

 When creating content pages: